btihen/btihen_flowbite/src/_posts/building_a_bridgetown_website.md

 updated:   2022-07-21 01:59:53 +0200
 slug: ruby
 categories: ruby jamf website
-summary: Steps to build a Bridgetown Website / Blogsite
+excerpt: Steps to build a Bridgetown Website / Blogsite
 ---

 Giving Bridgetown a try and playing with web technologies ...